meist84/PUBG-Afk-Credit-Bot/README.md

 Good bye.
-This project will be back in a few weeks.
+This project MIGHT be back in a few weeks.